 Soups and Bowls

 The concept of Japanese food is all about balance.
 In fact, at the core of Japanese cuisine is the idea of ‘ichiju-sansai‘ which means ‘one soup, three dishes.’
 This is part of why miso soup is given in many restaurants.

 Alongside miso soup comes proper etiquette.
 As a part of Japanese table manners, hold the soup bowl in one hand and drink the liquid straight from the bowl, picking out the solids, such as tofu or wakame (Japanese kelp), with your chopsticks as you go.

-Etiquette in Japan dictates that when you have a small bowl containing liquid you should drink directly from it.
-If it is a bigger/heavier bowl, such as a ramen (wheat noodles) bowl, there will more often than not be a ceramic spoon, or ‘renge’, included so you can use this instead.
+Etiquette in Japan dictates that when you have a small bowl containing liquid, you should drink directly from it.
+If it is a bigger/heavier bowl, such as a ramen (wheat noodles) bowl, there will more often than not be a ceramic spoon, or ‘renge‘, included so you can use this instead.

-Of course, different types of food have different etiquette rules; eating sushi is different to having yakiniku (Japanese-style barbecue), and so on, but the basics are the same.
+Of course, different types of food have different etiquette rules; eating sushi is different from having yakiniku (Japanese-style barbecue), and so on, but the basics are the same.
 We hope you’ve learned a lot from this article.